 The tires are the most important and visible parts of the system.
 They transfer the power of the engine to the ground when your vehicle moves and stop this movement when brakes are applied.

 When driving on a bumpy road, bumps are absorbed by the combined work of a shock absorber, or a suspension strut, and a coil spring.
-Contrary to popular belief, it’s actually the spring that manages the abuses of the road by allowing the wheel to go up and down to stay in contact with the pavement at all time, not the shock.
+Contrary to popular belief, it’s actually the spring that manages the abuses of the road.
+It does this by allowing the wheel to go up and down to stay in contact with the pavement at all times, not the shock.
 In return, the shock absorbers ‘absorb’ the movements of the suspension to prevent it from bouncing forever.

 But a suspension system is more than just shocks and springs.
 The suspension arms, ball joints, stabilizer bar, and links are all working together to provide the safest and quietest ride possible.

 Suspension noises come in all shapes and sizes (figuratively, of course) but some are simply more common than others.
 Some are so typical to a specific part that most experienced mechanics will have a good idea of where to check for the cause of problems only by performing a road test.